LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/event-log/index.rst.txt

 He did not meet his stretch goal of implementing event editing.
 That will be the focus of the rest of the sprint.

-Even though only two stories were finished there were several commits, including some refactoring, clean up, and a bug fix:
+Even though only two stories were finished, there were several commits - including some refactoring, clean up, and a bug fix:

 .. figure:: figures/sprint_3_commits_1.png